Tbro4/readme-generator/Develop/README.md

   ```

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at [gmail](mailto:gmail).
-You can find more of my work at [github.com/Teebus](github.com/Teebus)
+  If you have any questions about the repo, open an issue or contact me directly at [Thetylerbrooks@gmail.com](mailto:Thetylerbrooks@gmail.com).
+You can find more of my work at [github.com/Tbro4](github.com/Tbro4)